defold/extension-crazygames/docs/banner.md

 crazygames.request_banner("banner-container", 728, 90)
 ```

-Note: You can have no more than 2 banners of the same size in your game.
+Note: You can display no more than 2 in-game banners on the same screen at once.

 ## Request responsive banner